The 4 most popular paragon alternatives

 Paragon Alternative 1: Nango

-But there are three major differences to Paragon:
+But there are four major differences to Paragon:

-2. Nango has pre-built integration templates: E.g. sync contacts from Salesforce or post notifications to Slack.
+1. Nango has pre-built integration use cases: E.g. sync contacts from Salesforce or post notifications to Slack.
 This lets you get started fast and only customize and extend integrations when you need to.

 The drawback is that without a no-code/low-code interface it is difficult for non-engineers to change and build integrations.